vCabbage/todd/docs/installconfig/configure.rst

 ..
 WARNING::

-   Similar to the server configuration, the LocalResources section is very important.
-The DefaultInterface option is required (or in lieu thereof, the IPAddrOverride option) so that the agent can report a usable address back to the server in order for it to facilitate tests.
+   Similar to the server configuration, the ``LocalResources`` section is very important.
+The ``DefaultInterface`` option is required (or in lieu thereof, the ``IPAddrOverride`` option) so that the agent can report a usable address back to the server in order for it to facilitate tests.
+Like the ToDD server, the agent will not start if it cannot determine its IP address.

 Again, comments are provided below to help illustrate the various options: